Empowering farmers: four inspiring stories of Nyando women bringing about change

 Today is International Women’s Day, and the campaign theme is #BeBoldForChange, forging a more inclusive gender equal world.

 Empower a woman, empower nations, so goes the common saying.

 Nyando, a conservative society, is a rich agricultural flood plain around Lake Victoria in Western Kenya.
 Most households in Nyando are headed by women and food insecurity is a major challenge.
-As of 2011, 81% of the families experience 1-2 hunger months in a year, while 17% of the families experience 3-4 hunger months; a period when they are unable to produce from their own farm source.
+As of 2011, 81% of the families experience 1-2 hunger months in a year, while 17% of the families experience 3-4 hunger months; a period when the household has difficulty getting food from any source.
 During the dry season, rivers in Nyando often run dry, requiring women to walk long distances for water.

 To celebrate the International Women's day, we highlight stories of four women farmers who are making a difference in their communities and inspiring other women.